aig-upf/temporal-planning/README.md

 * `--time`: Maximum number of seconds during which Fast Downward will try to find a solution.
 Default: 3600 seconds.

 * `--memory`: Maximum number of MiB that Fast Downward will use to find a solution.
 Default: 4096 MiB.

+* `-h`: Shows information about how to use the program.

 The temporal solutions obtained by Fast Downward will be written to files whose name will begin with `tmp_sas_plan.` followed by a number indicating the solution number to the problem (e.g. `tmp_sas_plan.2` would be the second solution that solves the problem).